 Performance highlights in 2021-22 Outlook and priorities for 2022-23 Banking (through AfrAsia Bank) Banking Despite facing a shortage of foreign currencies on the market, Af Aasia Complete the selection process for new Board Bank generated higher revenues and profits than the previous year. and Executive team members, ensuring we have This commendable performance was mainly driven by a low but rising interest the right resources and talent in place to deliver rate environment, lower impairment losses, and a significant growth in on our ambitions. trading income and deposits.
 Replace IT systems to drive efficiency and IT committee to support the delivery of our digital transformation agenda.
 The transform the customer experience. committee is reviewing existing systems to determine the best technology investments for our future needs.
 Global business (through DTOS) Global business Overall, DTOS performance better than the previous year in spite of a significant Now that travel has resumed and economic increase in its staff costs. activities have picked up, DTOS aims to reinforce its business development activities to engage Continued our regional expansion.
 Our offices in the UAE are fully operational with existing dormant clients and acquire and gaining good traction in the market. new ones.
-Increased business activity from existing clients, coupled with a greater level of Continue our expansion in the region in view interest from prospective clients, are encouraging signs. of being closer to clients, while offering a Successfully took over the Registry business from Harel Mallac, and our choice of jurisdiction where they can set up compliance and regulatory services (delivered through In Conformita) are their structures. starting to pick up.
-Pursue employee engagement initiatives to further improve the work environment and prospects for team members.
-Insurance (through Eagle Insurance) Insurance Achieved improved technical results, driven mainly by a turnaround in the Implement the new insurance system, while Motor segment.
-On the other hand, our investment portfolio was significantly ensuring there is no disruption to the ongoing impacted by the pull back from global financial markets, which reduced its overall profitability.
-Maintain our rigorous underwriting practices Premiums for most classes of business increased satisfactorily, resulting in an and diligent claims processes to maintain strong overall increase in gross written premium over the previous year. technical results.
-Progressed on our digital transformation journey, having selected a provider Roll out our commercial strategy with a focus on for a new core insurance system and recruited a senior office to spearhead the the retail segment. various transformative and IT initiatives.
-Insurance brokerage (through City Brokers) Insurance brokerage Very good performance as a result of a higher turnover and lower expenses.
-Continue to improve client offering by providing a holistic suite of products and services to SMEs Turnover improved largely owing to a more focused and targeted business and individual clients. development approach.
-More focused attention will be given to the Health Several key departments (Claims & Health) were reinforced with additional and Financial insurance classes, delivered by team members to provide improved service to clients. dedicated senior members of staff.
-Reinsurance brokerage (through EllGeo Re) Reinsurance brokerage Recorded an improved performance over FY2021, building on its fairly stable With the opening of its Kenyan offices, performance over the past two years, both in terms of revenues and profits.
-Ellgeo Re plans to leverage its presence to acquire new clients in East Africa.
-A business In line with our main ambition to develop internationally, we set up an operation development plan will be developed to promote in Kenya in collaboration with J W Seagon group, a local insurance brokerage our services in the region. company.
-The company was recently licensed and has kicked off its activities in East Africa.
+Increased business activity from existing clients, coupled with a greater level of Continue our expansion in the region in view interest from prospective clients, are encouraging signs. of being closer to clients, while offering a Successfully took over the Registry business from Harel Mallac, and our choice of jurisdiction where they can set up starting to pick up.

+Insurance (through Eagle Insurance)

+Achieved improved technical results, driven mainly by a turnaround in the Motor segment.
+On the other hand, our investment portfolio was significantly impacted by the pull back from global financial markets, which reduced its overall profitability.